The Open University since 2006

 Is your science teaching very western-oriented?
 This free course, A global dimension to science education in schools, is aimed at those teachers who would like to give a more global feeling to their teaching.
 You will learn how to source scientific articles with a greater emphasis on science and technology beyond the western world and experience how such articles can be incorporated into teaching within the National Curriculum.

-- why the global dimension in science is so important;
+- understand why the global dimension in science is so important

-- what contributions have been made to science by ‘non-Western’ scientists;
+- understand what contributions have been made to science by ‘non-Western’ scientists

-- how to deliver the curriculum so as to bring global science to life for students.
-Many teachers have found that including the global dimension in science is exciting and motivating for both teachers and students – we hope you do too!
+- deliver the curriculum so as to bring global science to life for students.

 - Current section: Introduction